-The figures that follow are schematic and are intended to represent part of a larger building.
+The figures that follow are schematic only and are intended to represent part of a larger building.

-The route taken through a room or space will be determinted by the layout of the contents e.g. work stations, aisle layout (Figure 24).
+The route taken through a room or space will be determined by the layout of the contents, e.g. seating (Figure 21).
 It is good practice to ensure routes to the exits are kept as direct and short as possible.
 In a small room there may be only one exit but in a larger room or area there may be many exits.